byu-cs460/byu-cs460/01b-hw-private-repo-mirror/README.md

 # Update Your Mirrored Repository from the Upstream

-Do this every time you would like to pull down the changes from the upstream repository and integrate them into your own repository.
-Remember that you will need to do this for any and all clones
+Throughout the semester we will be updating the class repository with changes that seem appropriate.
+Every time you start an assignment, and as often as you like, please run the commands listed below to pull down the changes from the upstream class repository and integrate them into your own private repository.
-[that you have made of your repository](#create-a-clone-of-your-private-repository).
+Remember that you will need to do this for any and all clones [that you have made of your repository](#create-a-clone-of-your-private-repository).